Depression. Causes, symptoms, treatment of the disease

 slowness in the construction of phrases and a certain clumsiness in body movements, problems with the perception of unfamiliar material;

-prolonged inactivity near the TV, aimlessly looking at the patterns on the ceiling.
+prolonged inactivity near the TV, aimlessly looking at patterns on the ceiling.

-This may alternate with suddenly appearing feverish behavior: for no reason at all, a person packs a backpack and goes kayaking or starts a renovation in the kitchen.
-It would be a mistake in this case to take a breath of relief: apathy returns to replace the short-lived initiative;
+This may alternate with sudden, hectic behavior: a person, out of nowhere, packs a backpack and goes kayaking or starts renovating the kitchen.
+It would be a mistake in this case to catch your breath: short-lived initiative is replaced by apathy;

-unexpected addiction to unusual risky sports, alcoholic beverages;
+unexpected addiction to unusual, risky sports and alcoholic beverages;

 thoughts about death.

-Except violation emotional background depression has a negative effect on physiological state organism.
+In addition to the violation emotional background, depression has a negative impact on physiological state body.
 Scientists have found that this disease seriously reduces immunity.

-Depression reduces the activity of cells that rid the body of harmful substances.
-Thus, it becomes more susceptible to infections.
+With depression, the activity of cells that rid the body of harmful substances.
+Thus, he becomes more susceptible to infections.
 And the man in

-fiftieth blooming age the immune system can start working like a seventy-year-old.
+fifty years old blooming age the immune system can begin to work like a septuagenarian.

-Studies have also shown that men suffering from depression in the blood increases the amount of so-called "bad" cholesterol.
+Studies have also shown that the amount of so-called “bad” cholesterol in the blood of men suffering from depression increases.
 As a result, the risk of another serious disease - atherosclerosis - increases.
-So one disease leads to another.
+So one illness leads to another.

-Another ailment associated with depression is rheumatoid arthritis.
-Doctors have noticed that it often develops in a person against the background of heavy losses and their accompanying long-term negative emotions.
+Another illness associated with depression - rheumatoid arthritis.
+Doctors have noticed that it often develops in humans against the background heavy losses and accompanying long-term negative emotions.

 Of course, depression does not directly affect the course of the disease, but quite often it becomes the starting mechanism for its occurrence in the presence of unfavorable heredity.